hgeorge82/Engineering_4_Notebook/README.md

 ### Code
 ![Code](https://github.com/hgeorge82/Engineering_4_Notebook/blob/main/raspberry-pi/Intro.py)
 ### Reflection
-This project was pretty simple.
-At first I was confused because it had been while since i've done code.
-Once I started remembering things I got the hang of it.
+This assignment was fairly simple but I made it harder than it needed to be.
+It's been a while since i've done code, specifically circuit python so it took me a while to get the hang of it.
+Once I
 &nbsp;

 ## Raspberry_Pi_Lights